This post was originally posted in December 2016 by Pedro Rolo and updated in April 2020 by André Santos .

 The component-based approach of React is effective for smaller applications, though for structuring bigger applications Facebook proposes an architecture called Flux, in which the state of the application is stored away of the components in something called state containers.

-Its architecture is functional and instead of directly mutating state, the programmer is meant to create new versions of it by applying reducer functions, thus allowing easy Undo/Redo and time-travelling debugging.
+Its architecture is functional and instead of directly mutating state, the programmer is meant to create new versions of it by applying reducer functions, thus allowing easy Undo/Redo and time-traveling debugging.

 On the other hand, both Chrome and V8 were released as open-source software (with a BSD license), thus allowing anyone to build their work on top of them and to distribute them as part of any software without having to pay royalties to Google.

-- Asynchronous Module Definition (AMD)
+• Asynchronous Module Definition (AMD);

 In the ES5 world, Node.js implemented CommonJS modules while front-end programmers preferred AMD, thus creating chaos on this field.
-There was thus invented a way to require modules and declare them called Universal Module Definition (UMD), which is rather ugly but makes modules compatible with both module APIs.
+There was thus specified a way to require modules and declare them called Universal Module Definition (UMD), which is rather ugly but makes modules compatible with both module APIs.

-When using modules while developing web applications there is often the need to merge the different modules' files into a single file to be included by the web application.
+When using modules while developing web applications there is often the need to merge the different module files into a single file to be included by the web application.
 There are two libraries that allow developers to perform this task:

 Browserify is the oldest web module bundler and allows developers to use the CommonJS module syntax when programming web-applications.